AlpInvest Partners: Since 2012

 As part of the shifting landscape of private equity ownership following the implementation of the Volker Rule, AlpInvest was actively involved in the acquisition of private equity assets from various bank balance sheets.
 The firm partnered with Ridgemont Equity Partners, in an $800 million spinout if its private equity assets from Bank of America in 2012.
 Similarly, AlpInvest acquired the cornerstone limited partnership interest in private equity funds managed by Pamlico Capital, valued at over $650 million, from Wells Fargo in 2014.
-AlpInvest also led the $2 billion spin-off of One Equity Partners from JP Morgan.
-As part of the deal, AlpInvest and Lexington Partners acquired part of JP Morgan’s stake in One Equity, which then became an independent firm known as OEP Capital Advisors LP.
+AlpInvest also led the $2 billion spin-off of One Equity Partners from JPMorgan Chase.
+As part of the deal, AlpInvest and Lexington Partners acquired part of JP Morgan's stake in One Equity, which then became an independent firm known as OEP Capital Advisors LP.
 More recently, in 2023, AlpInvest led a consortium to acquire approximately $2 billion of private equity investments managed by Norwest Equity Partners from Wells Fargo.
 The transaction was part of Wells Fargo’s initiative to refocus on its core banking operations.
 The sale included stakes in Norwest Equity Partners and Norwest Mezzanine Partners.

 Beginning in the 2010s, AlpInvest emerged as one of the earliest players in the development of GP-led secondaries.
 In 2016, AlpInvest partnered with Lee Equity Partners to lead a milestone $1.2 billion secondary fund recapitalization transaction.
 The deal involved buying out investors in a 2008 fund managed by Lee Equity, which had been founded by legendary private equity investor Thomas H. Lee.

 In 2020, following the COVID-19 pandemic AlpInvest was active in the active GP-led secondaries market.

 AlpInvest led a $1.7 billion continuation fund for Audax Group, alongside Lexington Partners and Hamilton Lane.
 The transaction involved acquiring key assets from Audax Private Equity Fund IV and providing additional capital to support the continued growth of its portfolio companies.
 Around the same time, AlpInvest backed the $700 million spinout of Assured Health Partners from Assured Guaranty (formerly BlueMountain).

 In 2023, AlpInvest partnered with Kinderhook Industries, a middle-market private equity firm, to lead a $1.3 billion continuation fund transaction.
 The deal involved recapitalizing nine portfolio companies while allowing existing investors to achieve liquidity and providing $300 million in unfunded capital for future growth.
 AlpInvest had already completed two previous transactions with Kinderhook in 2000 and 2022.